-Why is the information on the Learning Centre publically accessible?
+Why is the information on the Learning Centre publicly accessible?

 Lawyers have asked for easily available and comprehensive

-resources to help support them in their day-to-day practice management.
+resources to help support them in their day-to-day practice.
 All course materials in the Learning

 Centre are designed for lawyers and students-at-law in Alberta, but may also be